What a week it has been with events celebrating the very best in design at the London Design Festival.

 In general, the following effects can be achieved with different colour families.
 Blues are soothing and convey a sense peace and calmness, reds are typically warm and can make your space feel vibrant and exciting.
 Greens are great for bringing more balance to your interior and help it feel neutral.
 Yellows brighten up the space and have ‘feel good’ properties.

 Whites and beiges are good for creating a neutral feel, however they almost always have either, a cool or warm tone.
 This means you can play with these to achieve a different effect.

 It is always advisable to explore a number of options and combinations before deciding on the colour scheme for the interior.
 Take into account the interior itself, and also the furniture and accessories that you have, or are planning to buy.
 Choosing the right colour is a real game-changer.
 Don’t be afraid to get immersed in a rainbow!

 What we see in our daily surroundings really affects how we feel.
 Our space can give us sense of calmness, energise us, evoke a multitude of different types of feelings.
-Centuries of civilisation, backed up by strong research show that we are fond of certain patterns, sounds, colours, and that well thought-through space, which ticks certain boxes, could be extremely beneficial to our health, reduce stress levels and increase productivity.
+Centuries of civilisation, backed up by strong research show that we are fond of certain patterns, sounds, colours, and that well thought-through space with design from nature, which ticks certain boxes, could be extremely beneficial to our health, reduce stress levels and increase productivity.
 So what is the main aspect that we are encouraged to consider?

 Research carried out on the subject of visual preference shows that our favourite view is one of a scene that includes trees, flowering plants, non-threatening animals, indications of human habitation, and bodies of clean water.
 Despite being a part of the concrete jungle, we are still a part of the real jungle – nature; and it’s the real jungle where we feel best, and where we truly belong.